Option in Music Education

 Why CSU Chico?
 Experiences offered at CSU Chico include:

 - Top ensembles are not limited to “performance” students.
 Music education students have the equal opportunity to participate in top ensembles on both their primary and secondary instruments.
 Ensemble experiences include Bands, Choirs, Orchestra, Jazz Bands, and multiple small ensembles.
-In addition music education students receive private studio instruction on their primary instrument.
+Additionally, music education students receive private studio instruction on their primary instrument.

 - Instruct and Conduct Peers.